Hosea Hudson: Organizations and employment

 Later in 1938, Hudson began relief work for the Works Progress Administration.
 He was able to earn a living during this time by servicing roads in Birmingham, Alabama.
 Through connections made from his work for the WPA, Hudson attended a meeting for the Local I Workers Alliance Union in September of that year.
 During the meeting, the union began electing executive positions, and Hudson was elected to be the vice president.
 As vice president, Hudson discussed issues regarding workers’ projects and relief aid with the head of the WPA at a conference in Washington, D.C. in 1939.

 In 1942, Hudson began working in the Jackson Foundry (Flakley Foundry Co.) where he organized Local 2815, United Steel Workers of America, CIO.
-During this time, he was also a member of the Birmingham Industrial Union Council and named one of Birmingham Worldnewspaper’s “Men of the Year” in response to his role at the Alabama CIO convention supporting voting rights for Black Alabamians.
+During this time, he was also a member of the Birmingham Industrial Union Council and named one of Birmingham World newspaper’s “Men of the Year” in response to his role at the Alabama CIO convention supporting voting rights for Black Alabamians.
 At the Industrial Union Council meetings, he advocated for the election of Black delegates to the state Industrial Union Council, condemned discrimination, and addressed the 1945 lynching of two Black veterans.
 In 1944, he became chairman of the Labor and Industrial Committee at a voting rights conference in New Orleans, Louisiana organized by Rev. Maynard Jackson.
-He formed an Alabama Black voting rights organization upon return.
+He formed an Alabama Black voting rights organization upon his return.

 Hudson remained an active member of the Communist Party throughout his involvement in other organizations and was nominated to the National Committee of the Communist Party in July 1945, receiving more votes than any other candidate.
 He acted as the national representative of the South and organized the Party in Alabama and Louisiana.
 The Birmingham Post identified him as a member of the Communist Party in October 1947, causing him to lose his job at the Jackson Foundry and to be discharged from the union.
 Afterwards, he found various plant jobs in the North including work as a mason and a janitor while continuing to work as an underground party organizer in the South.